 Transcranial Magnetic Stimulation (TMS)

-Transcranial magnetic stimulation – or TMS, for short – is an FDA-approved therapy used to treat people with a mental health diagnosis who have not seen satisfactory improvement from medication.
+Transcranial magnetic stimulation – or TMS, for short – is a clinically proven, FDA-approved therapy that is used to treat people with mental health diagnoses such as depression, anxiety, PTSD and OCD who have not seen satisfactory improvement with medication.
 It is clinically proven to help patients suffering from depression, anxiety, PTSD, OCD, and other brain health issues.
 Since 2010, the American Psychiatric Association has recommended TMS for the treatment of major depressive disorder.

 TMS: What to Expect